 FACE believes that training and capacity building of staff is essential in order to ensure the best care possible for the children as well as staff motivation.
 For this reason, important resources are allocated to training.
 All staff, whether a director, social worker, cleaner, accountant… receive an initial full training on Child Protection and Child Rights as soon as they start their job.
 All trainings are interactive and concrete, through practical and recorded role play sessions.

-It aims at ensuring continuous and quality capacity building for FACE teams in order to maintain services quality and remain responsive to changes among FACE target group and direct environment.
+FACE Training Program aims at ensuring continuous and quality capacity building for FACE teams in order to maintain high quality services and to support governmental institutions and other local NGO’s.